-To be timely for the 2024 annual meeting, although not included in the proxy statement, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the prior year's annual meeting, except that if the annual meeting is advanced by more than 30 days or delayed by more than 60 days from the first anniversary of the preceding year's annual meeting, we must receive the notice not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting and (b) the tenth day following the day on which we first provide public disclosure of the date of the meeting.
+To be timely for the 2024 annual meeting, although not included in the proxy statement, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the prior year's annual meeting, except that if the annual meeting is advanced by more than 30 days or delayed by more than 60 days from the first anniversary of the preceding year's annual meeting, we must receive the notice not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting.
 Assuming the date of our 2024 annual meeting is not so advanced or delayed, stockholders who wish to make a proposal at the 2024 annual meeting must notify us no earlier than February 9, 2024 and no later than March 10, 2024.
 Such notice must provide the information required by our Bylaws with respect to each matter the stockholder proposes to bring before the 2024 annual meeting.
 Stockholders are advised to review our Bylaws, which specify requirements as to the form and content of a stockholders' notice, including the information required by Rule 14a-19 under the Exchange Act.
 Assuming that biographical and background material has been provided on a timely basis, any recommendations received from stockholders for nominations for directors will be evaluated in the same manner as potential nominees proposed by the Nominating and Corporate Governance Committee.
 If our Board determines to nominate a stockholder-recommended candidate and recommends his or her election, then his or her name will be included on our proxy card for the next annual meeting.

 Requirements for Stockholder Proposals to be Considered for Inclusion in our Proxy Materials.
-To be considered for inclusion in next year's proxy statement, stockholder proposals pursuant to Rule 14a-8 under the Exchange Act must be received by our Secretary at our principal executive offices no later than the close of business on [December 30], 2023, which is 120 days prior to the date that is one year from this year's mailing date of [April 28], 2023.
+To be considered for inclusion in next year's proxy statement, stockholder proposals pursuant to Rule 14a-8 under the Exchange Act must be received by our Secretary at our principal executive offices no later than the close of business on December 30, 2023, which is 120 days prior to the date that is one year from this year's mailing date of April 28, 2023.